mb0092/actions_deploy_war/README.md

-Working on my first action
+Deploying the satcon.war on Tomcat using Git Actions